 Licensure is a credential normally issued by federal, state or local governmental agencies.
 A license is issued to individuals to practice in a specific occupation.
 Licenses are typically mandatory for employment in selected fields and federal or state laws or regulations define the standards that individuals must meet to become licensed.

 Certification is a credential normally issued by non-governmental agencies, associations, schools or industry-supported companies.
 A certification is issued to individuals who meet specific education, experience and qualification requirements.
 These requirements are generally established by professional associations, industry or product-related organizations.
 Certification is typically an optional credential; although some state licensure boards and some employers may require a specific certification(s).

-Professional credentialing is important to the Air Force and our Airmen for several reasons:
+Professional credentialing is important to the Air and Space Force and our airmen and space professionals for several reasons:

-Airmen should consider pursing occupational-related credentials while serving in the Air Force to increase their Air Force occupational skills, broaden their professional development and be better prepared for transition.
+Airmen and space professionals should consider pursing occupational-related credentials while serving in the Air and Space Force to increase their Air and Space Force occupational skills, broaden their professional development and be better prepared for transition.

-Airmen interested in pursuing professional credentials should contact the credentialing agency for information on credentials, eligibility requirements and testing procedures.
+Airmen and space professionals interested in pursuing professional credentials should contact the credentialing agency for information on credentials, eligibility requirements and testing procedures.
 Graduates of CCAF degree programs or courses accredited by credentialing agencies should contact the credentialing agency for requirements and processes.

-To support documentary evidence of training, skills and practical experience, Airmen are highly encouraged to maintain records of all previous and current education, training and qualifications.
+To support documentary evidence of training, skills and practical experience, airmen and space professionals are highly encouraged to maintain records of all previous and current education, training and qualifications.